eaplatanios/tensorflow_scala/README.md

 <!---

 ## Some TODOs

+  - [ ] Figure out what the proper to way to handle Int vs Long shapes is, so that we can use Long shapes without hurting GPU performance.
+  - [ ] Make the optimizers typed (with respect to their state, at least).
+  - [ ] Make the gradients function retain types (we need a type trait for that).
+  - [ ] Dispose dataset iterators automatically.
+  - [ ] Fixed all `[TYPE] !!!` code TODOs.

   - [ ] Session execution context (I'm not sure if that's good to have)
   - [ ] Session reset functionality